pdp10/AstroJournal/README.md

 To compile AstroJournal you need to install:

 - Java 1.6+
-- TeX Live (pdflatex or texi2tex must be installed)
+- TeX Live (for Linux Users) or MkTeX (for Windows Users) (pdflatex must be installed)
 - Apache Ant
 - Git

+For windows users who installed MkTeX, the Latex packages url and mptopdf must be installed using the MkTeX Manager.

 You can clone AstroJournal repository with the git command: git clone https://pdp10@bitbucket.org/pdp10/astrojournal.git